 Mary Therese Langerbeck, BVM

-The award is named for Mary Therese Langerbeck, BVM, who trained hundreds of women for careers in the sciences through active engagement in research.
-As chair of the physics department, she supervised the installation of a Foucault pendulum for the use by students.
+The award is named for Sister Mary Therese Langerbeck, Ph.D., BVM (Sisters of Charity of the Blessed Virgin Mary).
+From 1936-1971, first as faculty and later as Chair of Mundelein College’s Physics Department, Langerbeck trained hundreds of women for careers in the sciences through active engagement in research.
+Mundelein College and Loyola University’s physics departments joined in 1971.
 The Langerbeck Award recognizes faculty who show extraordinary success in providing intensive individual research experiences for undergraduate students.

 The Langerbeck Award for Undergraduate Research Mentoring has been established to recognize and reward the exceptional work of Loyola’s faculty mentors who are contributing significant time and effort to the intellectual, ethical, and academic development of Loyola’s undergraduate researchers by mentoring their research endeavors.